maswang32/soundcam/README.md

 ### datasets
 This folder contains information about each of the datasets collected, including speaker and microphone locations.

+## labels
+Labels for detection and classification tasks.
+Usage in `examples.ipynb`

 ## Citation
 ```